Galeria-Kaufhof/web-eventsourcing/draft-kiessling-web-eventsourcing-00.md

 such as PUT, PATCH, DELETE, POST.

-Consumers of `http-equiv`-typed events MUST process the event in the same way as they would process an HTTP request equivalent to the given event part, HTTP method and a target resource identified by the about-Link.
+Consumers of `http-equiv`-typed events MUST process the event in the same way as they would process an HTTP request to the event target using the HTTP verb from the http-equiv set defined via the event type header.

-For example, the following event feed entry (or "event-part"):
+For example, the following event feed entry:

     Link: </products/7628827272>;rel="about"
     Event-Type: http-equiv=PUT